Yohaido159/modular-api-client/README.md

 ```
 request url: https://api.example.com/v1/users/1
-request headers: { 'X-Custom-Header': 'Custom Value' , Authorization: 'Bearar your-token-here' }
+request headers: { 'X-Custom-Header': 'Custom Value' }
 response: { userId: 1, name: 'John Doe' }
 ```

 ## Available Decorators

-- [VersionDecorator](#versiondecorator) - adds a version to the request URL
+- [AxiosVersionDecorator](#versiondecorator) - adds a version to the request URL
 - [JWTRefreshDecorator](#jwtrefreshdecorator) - if the JWT token is expired, refreshes it and retries the request
-- [HeaderDecorator](#headerdecorator) - adds custom headers to the request
+- [AxiosHeadersDecorator](#headerdecorator) - adds custom headers to the request
 - [AxiosDataDecorator](#axiosdatadecorator) - receives only the data from the response
 - [RetryDecorator](#retrydecorator) - retries the request if it fails